 The beauty we find in language reaches beyond our ability to effectively communicate.
 However, the “global conversation” matters and English has been firmly positioned as an international communication tool through the spread of technological progress, driven primarily by the United States.
 Although, its roots stem, of course, from England.
-The language initially took hold in many other regions from the US to India and as far as Australia due to widespread British colonialism during the 17-18th centuries.
+The language initially took hold in many other regions from the US to India and as far as Australia due to British colonialism during the 17-18th centuries.

 One of the most noticeable examples of this, is Australian English.
-While British English remains the most linguistically challenging of the major variants, with its more complex grammatical rules and a notable French influence, Australian English has broken away from British English in a number of significant ways, giving itself an egalitarian tone, as well as humour and softening of the rules to allow for smoother integration with the affectionately embraced Aboriginal language connections.
+While British English remains the most linguistically challenging of the major variants, with its more complex grammatical rules and notable French influence, Australian English has broken away from British English in a number of significant ways, giving itself an egalitarian tone, as well as humour and softening of the rules to allow for smoother integration with the affectionately embraced Aboriginal language connections.

 While both spelling and grammar in British and Australian English are largely the same, both countries tend to use British spellings over the simpler (yet arguably easier to understand) US English, while pronunciation can vary greatly depending on where you are.
 Even between areas of Australia, there are significant differences in how words are spoken.